 - The host name of the VMware virtual machine that was backed up, if NetBackup client software has been installed on the virtual machine. - Enter the host name even if the policy identified the virtual machine by its VM display name, UUID, or DNS name.
-Do not enter the VM display name, UUID, or DNS name. - The NetBackup recovery host.
+Do not enter the VM display name, UUID, or DNS name. - Any NetBackup client that has the same operating system and file system of the VM that was backed up.